bobthacker/NCBI-MetadataMiner/README.md

 A primary application is retrieving metadata from NCBI GenBank format records.

 These scripts are in development -- additional documentation is in progress.

+For a walkthrough of how to use these scripts, see "Spruce.MetadataMiner.Walkthrough.pdf"